I'm Hannah and I'm thrilled that you're considering me to capture your family.

 - Make sure everyone has been to the toilet before you set off.

 - Don't allow screens in the car or buggy on the way to the session - it's a surefire recipe for the grumps when you take it away.
-Instead you can talk to your children about what's going to happen, play some upbeat music and get them excited about what's about to happen!
+Instead you can talk to your children about what's going to happen, play some upbeat music and get them excited for their session!

 - Keep outfits back for babies or toddlers who may have 'accidents' and dress them only when you arrive.